Instagram Professional Dashboard 2026: What It Is and How to Use It

 Can I see the Professional Dashboard on desktop?

 Yes.
 Log in at instagram.com, look at the left sidebar, and click Dashboard.
-The desktop layout shows the same metrics as the mobile version but in a wider format that is easier to read for content performance comparisons.

 Join automations strategies and Instagram Insights weekly